Board of Directors

 Vice-President

-Vance Barritt is new to the region and has roots in Alberta as a second generation farmer.
-Laurie and Vance met at a Permaculture Design Certificate program on Denman Island in 2010 and kept in touch.
-When it comes to cattle farming, regenerative agriculture, long-distance trucking, and farm equipment auctions, Vance is an invaluable resource to both MASH and the larger community.
+Vance Barritt is a second generation farmer from Alberta that relocated to the Bulkley Valley after falling love with the social network and the natural scenery.
+When it comes to cattle farming, regenerative agriculture, transportation logistics, and farm equipment auctions, Vance is an invaluable resource to both MASH and the larger community.

 Kevin Pegg